 What is a HELOC?

-A HELOC is a second mortgage that creates a revolving line of credit secured by your home.
-Many lenders let you borrow up to 85% of your home’s value, minus what you still owe.
+Instead of replacing your existing mortgage, a HELOC is a second mortgage that creates a line of credit secured by your home.
+Lenders will often let you borrow a little more of your home’s value than with a cash-out refinance — often up to 85% minus what you still owe on your mortgage.

 Pros and cons of cash-out refinances and HELOCs